Multiplex mc4000 Review

 Software Architecture

-Instead of the long "feature list" of Far Eastern sets, the 4000 presents you with a small set of building blocks which enable you to tailor very powerful and elegant solutions.
+Instead of the usual mile-long feature list, the 4000 presents you with a small set of basic facilities which - rather like Lego bricks - enable you to create powerful and elegant solutions.

 Freely assignable functions and channels